 - 1.1.2.2.
 Children who are subject to a joint custody agreement but live in the unit more than 50% of the time will be considered members of the household. - 1.1.2.3.
 If both families are Residents of an assisted housing program or on the waiting list, the child(ren) may only be claimed by one parent.
 The parents will be encouraged to make a decision as to which parent claims the child(ren) as a family member. - 1.1.2.4.
-If there is no agreement by both parties, "50% of the time" is defined as one hundred and eighty-three (183) days of the year, which are not required to be consecutive.

-1.1.3.
-An elderly family, which is:
+If there is no agreement by both parties, "50% of the time" is defined as one hundred and eighty-three (183) days of the year, which are not required to be consecutive. - 1.1.3.
+An elderly family, which is: - 1.1.3.1.

-- 1.1.3.1.
 A family whose head, spouse, or sole member is a person who is at least sixty-two (62) years of age; or - 1.1.3.2.
 Two or more persons who are at least sixty-two (62) years of age living together; or - 1.1.3.3.
-One or more persons who are at least sixty-two (62) years of age living with one or more live-in aides.

-1.1.4.
-A near-elderly family, which is
+One or more persons who are at least sixty-two (62) years of age living with one or more live-in aides. - 1.1.4.
+A near-elderly family, which is - 1.1.4.1.

-- 1.1.4.1.
 A family whose head, spouse, or sole member is a person who is at least 50 years of age but below the age of sixty-two (62); or - 1.1.4.2.
 Two or more persons, who are at least 50 years of age but below the age of sixty-two (62), living together; or - 1.1.4.3.
 One or more persons, who are at least 50 years of age but below the age of sixty-two (62), living with one or more live-in aides. - 1.1.5.
 A disabled family is a family whose head, spouse, or sole member is a person with disabilities.
 It may include two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides. - 1.1.6.
 A displaced family is a family in which each member, or whose sole member, has been displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a natural disaster declared or otherwise formally recognized pursuant to federal disaster relief laws. - 1.1.7.
 A remaining member of a Resident family who is listed on the lease who continues to live in the public housing dwelling unit after all other family members have left.
 A child may remain in the unit as a remaining family member if the Housing Department permits an adult who meets the eligibility screening criteria to join the household as a new head of household. - 1.1.8.
-A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a Resident family.
+A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a Resident family. - 2.
+Other Household Members - 2.1.
+Certain persons who are not members of a "family" may still reside in a public housing unit, such as foster children, foster adults and live-in aides. - 2.2.
+A live-in aide is a person who resides with one or more elderly persons or near-elderly persons, or persons with disabilities who is determined to be essential to the care and well-being of the persons; is not obligated for the support of the persons; and would not be living in the unit except to provide the necessary supportive services.
+A live-in aide has no rights or benefits under any housing program.